 We love the Lagoon Pool Suites, clustered around the serene green lagoon pool.
 Each one has a private terrace overlooking the water, decorated with comfy outdoor seating; expect to spend quite a lot of time here, holiday read in hand.
 The bathrooms continue the green theme, boasting conservatory windows that let in heaps of light and views of the garden.

-Even Tom Daley would blink with admiration at the hotel’s pool area, which sprawls over 1,600sq m and spans a lap pool, lagoon pool and lush green water gardens.
+Even Tom Daley would blink with admiration at the hotel’s pool area, which sprawls over 1,600sq m and spans a heated lap pool, lagoon pool and lush green water gardens.